Your IP:Unknown

 Even if you can identify most Geek Squad scam emails, you should still take steps to stay safe and lower the risks of accidentally falling for this online fraud.

 • Don’t respond to unsolicited messages or phone calls.
-Responding to scam emails or calls is always a bad idea because this can cause you to be targeted again in the future.
+Responding to scam emails or phone calls increases the chances that scammers will target you again in the future.
 Even opening a Geek Squad scam email can raise the chances of you being targeted again since the message might contain tracking pixels.
-These are small elements included within the email that help the sender know whether or not the receiver has engaged with their email.
+Tracking pixels are small elements included within the email that help the sender know whether or not the receiver has engaged with their email.

 • Install antivirus software on your computer.
-No matter how careful you are, you might still end up being infected with malicious software.
-Having antivirus programs installed on your device can help to identify and block malware as it’s being installed.
+No matter how careful you are, you might still be infected with malicious software.
+Having antivirus programs installed on your device can help identify and block malware as it’s being installed.
 If it’s too late and your device is already infected, you can use antivirus software to scan your device and delete potential threats.

 • Never click on links in suspicious emails.
 Unless you’re expecting an email with a link in it — if you’ve just requested a password reset, for example — you shouldn’t click on links and URLs in emails.
-These might transfer you to a risky website created by the hacker, intended to expose your data or install remote access malware (or both).
+These links might transfer you to a risky website.
+Scammers create fake websites to trick you into revealing your personal information or installing remote access malware (or both)

 • Don’t supply passwords, 2FA codes, or other sensitive information.
 Legitimate companies will not ask you to tell them your passwords, two-factor authentication codes, or other sensitive data.
-If someone is pressuring you to hand that information over, it’s probably a scam.
+If someone pressures you to hand that information over, it’s probably a scam.

-• Learn to recognize the signs of a phishing email.
-Memorize the scam email indicators we described above and bear them in mind when viewing new emails.
-Having a strong understanding of the red flags will help you spot other scams, beyond just the Geek Squad email attack.
+• Learn how to spot a phishing email.
+Memorize the signs of a phishing email, such as misspelled words, unusual sender addresses, generic greetings, unexpected attachments, or urgent demands, and bear them in mind when viewing new emails.
+Knowing the red flags will help you spot other scams, beyond just the Geek Squad email attack.

 • Always double-check contact information.
 If someone emails or calls you, make sure to authenticate the email address or phone number.
 The simplest way to do this is to search for it online.
 If it comes up as being associated with the company in question, that’s a good sign.
-If it doesn’t, or if it appears on databases of known scammers, this could be a phishing attempt and you should cut off contact.
+If it doesn’t match or appears in databases of known scammers, the call or email could be a phishing attempt, and you should cease all contact.
+If you really want to make sure that the email belongs to a legitimate Geek Squad employee, contact Geek Squad through Best Buy using the contact method found directly on its website (bestbuy.com).

 Geek Squad scam FAQ